TNTKongen/CarboCalcDownload/README.md

-Carbocalc is a carbohydrate calculater,
+Carbocalc is a carbohydrate calculator,
 Current version: V0.02